yashaswimitta/Ex-2-a-_HelloWorld_Activity/README.md

 Output:

 Result:
-a program is written to develop a program to detect the various life cycles of an activity and the program is successfully executed.
+Thus a program to implement the various life cycles of an activity is written and successfully executed using Android Studio.